It’s never too early to start checking boxes on an early retirement checklist, even if you don’t plan on retiring early or at all.

 With a calculator that I update annually, you can determine what your check might look like (using today’s dollars) when you actually begin to collect.

 If you haven’t yet reached the second bend point, you’ll see your benefit increase a decent amount with each “one more year” you work.
-Beyond the second bend point (based on contributions to date), the increased benefit is reduced by more than half for every dollar contributed.
+Beyond the second bend point (based on contributions to date), the increased benefit is greatly reduced for every additional dollar contributed.

 You should also give some thought as to whether or not you’ll delay collecting to the latest age possible, which is currently age 70.
 The White Coat Investor and Dr. Cory S. Fawcett had a healthy debate on whether or not that’s a good idea.